Celarity Blog • Updated Feb 15, 2023

 When onboarding remote employees, plan ahead by developing and documenting a detailed onboarding process.
 Then, start the process as soon as they accept the offer to avoid any unnecessary stress or frustration during those first few days on the job.
-Avoid feelings of isolation by cultivating employee connections through a mix of planned formal and informal interactions.
-Check in regularly to ensure they are engaged and excited about their work and don’t be afraid to ask for feedback so you can continue to improve the process to meet employee needs as they evolve.
+Avoid feelings of isolation by cultivating employee connections through planned formal and informal interactions.
+Check-in regularly to ensure they are engaged and excited about their work, and don’t be afraid to ask for feedback so you can continue to improve the process to meet employee needs as they evolve.

 Looking for additional ways to improve your remote onboarding process?
 We’d love to connect, please don’t hesitate to contact us.